HOW WE TEACH

 What it looks like

-A pair of children makes a rocket ship out of blocks and takes turns looking for aliens through their homemade telescope.
+A pair of children makes a rocket ship out of blocks and takes turns looking for space creatures through their homemade telescope.

 A group of children sits together in their classroom.
 They count how many large beads they add to their shoestring, then comment on how heavy their strings are getting, saying, “Isn’t it getting heavier and heavier?”

 With scrap paper from the classroom, children learn how to make new sheets of paper using a blender and mesh screens.

 A child who loves games is taught how to play a card game called BLINK in which children have to distinguish between color, number, and shape while figuring out which card to play.

 After snack, the children clean up their own places, walk over to the bookshelf, independently choose a book, and then browse through the pages until all children are finished.

 A child who loves to scribble, draw, and write is given a blank book to compose and illustrate their very own story.

 A class of children walks to a local outdoor market where their teachers show them the huge selection of pumpkins, ranging in size from the enormous to the very tiny.
 Together they buy some small pumpkins and bring them back to school to paint and decorate.

 A child who knocks down a friend’s block building hears “I don’t like it when you knock down my blocks” from the friend, and a teacher helps the two children talk through the situation.

 In the dramatic play area, a 2-year-old places a pot in the pretend oven to make dinner for their babies.

 At circle time the classes of 3- and 4-year-olds figure out how many children came to school that day by counting the children sitting in the circle.